SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 **Attributes influencing the behavior of features of a Region**

+.. py:class:: Region

 	**NOTE** For settings influencing the handling of Visual-not-found situations in this Region look here: :ref:`FindFailed Exceptions <ExceptionFindFailed>`.

+	.. py:method:: isRegionValid()

+		:return: False, if the Region is not contained by a Screen and hence cannot be used with faetures, that need a Screen (find, capture, ...), otherwise True.

 	.. py:method:: setAutoWaitTimeout(seconds)